 Major or Minor: Competency Restoration Program (does not involve conducting court-ordered forensic evaluations), Forensic Evaluation Service (working with a licensed psychologist and Certified Forensic Evaluator completing court-ordered forensic evaluations), and Guilty Except for Insanity (GEI) Program.

-Minor only: Cognitive Behavioral Therapy for Psychosis (CBTp) Program, Behavioral Psychology Services, Dialectical Behavior Therapy Program, Geropsychology Program, Neuropsychology Assessment Program, Psychotherapy Program, Sex Offender Risk Assessment, and Violence Risk Assessment.
-See our website for additional information (though website updates are in progress).
+Minor only: Behavioral Psychology Services (BPS), Cognitive Behavioral Therapy for Psychosis (CBTp) Program, Dialectical Behavior Therapy Program, Geropsychology Program, Neuropsychology Assessment Program, Psychotherapy Program, Sex Offender Risk Assessment, and Violence Risk Assessment.
+See our website for additional information.